stormpath/stormpath-documentation/source/auth_n.rst

 .. only:: csharp or vbnet

-  You can find this mapping by...
+  You can find this mapping by... (todo)

   .. only:: csharp